klaas1979/tablesmith-like/README.md

 Via Macro TODO

+### Tablesmith Tables

+Tables are created as Journal entries.
+Journal entries provide an easy way to add and edit a long text document, as needed.

+#### Loaded tables

+All Journal entries where there name ends with `.tab` are loaded.
+The resulting name is omitting the extension, i.e. `Monsters.tab` results in the Table name `Monsters`.

+#### Tables in different Journals or Folders

+Note that the tablename must be unique over all folders and journals as of now.

+#### Formatting Tips for Journal Tables

+For long tables it is recommended to use `SHIFT+Enter` instead of `Enter` to save some space.
+This is purely cosmetic, the parser has no problem with mixed newlines.

 ## Implemented Tablesmith Features

 Following are all implemented features of Tablesmith 5.2 and explanations about possible changes and incompatibilites.